wp-plugins/audio-and-video-player/readme.txt

 **Promotional text:** Enter a promotional text.

-**Inserting the audio player or the video player in posts or pages**
+**Inserting CP Media Player - Audio Player and Video Player in posts or pages**

-To insert the audio and video player in your website go to the editing of posts / pages and click the icon for **Audio and Video Player** in the web editor.
-This will load a window for select the audio and video player by the name entered in player creation.
+To insert CP Media Player - Audio Player and Video Player in your website go to the editing of posts / pages and click the icon for ** CP Media Player - Audio Player and Video Player ** in the web editor.
+This will load a window for select the audio player or video player by the name entered in player creation.
 After inserting the media player in your post save the changes on the website.

 **Configure PayPal account (only for Premium version)**

-The premium version of Audio and Video player allows to enter a file  for selling, it uses PayPal as payment gateway.
+The premium version of CP Media Player - Audio Player and Video Player allows to enter a file  for selling, it uses PayPal as payment gateway.
-For selling files associated to the players, is required configure the PayPal account in the settings page of "Audio and Video player"
+For selling files associated to the players, is required configure the PayPal account in the settings page of "CP Media Player - Audio Player and Video Player"

 **Enable Paypal Payments?:** Enable the PayPal account.
-If this option is unchecked, the Audio and Video player can't be used to commercialize the media files.
+If this option is unchecked, CP Media Player - Audio Player and Video Player can't be used to commercialize the media files.

 **Paypal email:** Enter the email addresss associated to the PayPal account.